Original Maryborough Town Site: History

 In 2007 an archaeological investigation conducted within this area revealed artefacts and features dating to the historical occupation period, including deposits of bottle glass, moulded tobacco pipes, porcelain and stoneware fragments, as well as personal items such as a brass button and a copper half penny.

 The lack of previous access to the historical occupation layers (due to the location of later structures, now removed) and improved mapping technology (suggesting possible alternative locations for historic structures), indicate the areas of known occupation outside the heritage register boundary may still have archaeological potential.

+For a number of years there was a proposal by the Maryborough City Council and then the Fraser Coast Regional Council to develop part of the site as a residential development.

+After a public campaign to save the historic site from development, led by councillor and future mayor George Seymour, the development plans were halted in mid 2016.

-In 2014 the Fraser Coast Regional Council maintains and provides interpretation of the town site.
+In 2025 the Fraser Coast Regional Council maintains and provides interpretation of the town site.